Fluid Intelligence vs Crystallised Intelligence: What

 The prefrontal cortex, the part of the brain responsible for higher-level cognitive functions, is the control centre for executive functions.
 It coordinates and regulates these skills, allowing individuals to make sound decisions and maintain self-control.

-However, executive functions can be impacted by developmental or acquired conditions such as ADHD and traumatic brain injury.
-Individuals with ADHD often struggle with impulse control and decision-making, while those who have experienced traumatic brain injury may have difficulty with problem-solving and planning.
+However, developmental or acquired conditions can affect executive functions.
+These include ADHD and traumatic brain injury.
+People with ADHD often find impulse control and decision-making hard.
+After traumatic brain injury, people may struggle with problem-solving and planning.

 Understanding and supporting